hreintke/COI_MineDumpControl/README.md

 Due to the limited Mod options (yet) in the game, once the mod is used in a game (save), it is not possible to remove it again.

+# Usage

+1 /2 Make mine/dump designations the standard way.
+1/2 Place a MineDumping Building, and set the area around it.
+3/ Connect in/out transport belts on wht you need.
+4/ Switch on the mining or dumping in the UI.
+5/ The mining/dumping starts using the designations the area, taking or loading the goods on the belts